Parents and Concerned Others

 Signs that a student may need help

 There are many potential signs that indicate a student may be experiencing distress.
-Below are some examples of signals and behaviors of distress:
+Below are some examples:

 - Withdrawal or isolation from others